Probe 5 Features and Enhancements

 Land Cover: LULC global land cover database, 1 km resolution

-Tower database: FCC registered towers can be plotted on Probe 4 maps (See point search function above.)
+Tower database: FCC registered towers can be plotted on Probe 4 or 5 maps (See point search function above.)

 Retained Features from Previous Probe Versions